victory abmt 2013

 Eight boats were tied for first place with five blue marlin releases apiece going into today’s last day of tournament fishing._ Jichi_, a 68-foot Paul Mann homeported in Florida and helmed by Capt.
 Gene Lenow, jumped into the lead early by being the first boat to release six blue marlin with an early morning catch.

 “Jichi got the jump on us and we knew we needed to get going,” tells Wave Paver’s Davis.
-“It was around that I released a blue that bit on the pitch, and then another 10 to 20 minutes later.
+“It was around 9:30 to 10 a.m. that I released a blue that bit on the pitch, and then another 10 to 20 minutes later.
 That put us back in the lead with seven releases.
 There’s a bunch of really good boats fishing there so we knew that anything could still happen.”

 Wave Paver’s Davis released his third blue marlin of the day mid-afternoon, followed by a fourth released 15 minutes before lines out.